+Elections are invaluable nationwide opportunities for young people to participate in democracy.
 As part of our efforts to broaden youth voting and ensure that more and more diverse young people engage in the electoral process, CIRCLE conducts substantial research on how youth participate in elections.
-In 2020, we're tracking youth voter registration rates, their views on the candidates, and their involvement in the political process.
+In 2020, we tracked youth voter registration rates, their views on the candidates, and their involvement in the political process.

 Explore all of our data, analysis, and commentary on the 2020 election: